-"It's a wonderful opportunity to create a very innovative and unique learning environment where you are actually starting from scratch and can shape how things will
+"It's a wonderful opportunity to create a very innovative and unique learning environment where you are actually starting from scratch and can shape how things will be," she said.

+be," she said.
 "It's great that the school will start small, with only Year 7 at first, so the new teachers and I can really work together as a close-knit team and develop the culture and charism of the school.